IBMStreams/samples/General/LibertyStreamsProxy/README.md

 		}
 }
 ```
-Invoking the URL, "http://localhost:8080/myStreams/rest/ports/analyze/0?to_upper_case" in your Streams development environment look like...
+Invoking the URL, "http://localhost:8080/myStreams/rest/ports/analyze/0?to_upper_case" in your Streams development environment looks like...

 ```
 $ curl http://localhost:8080/myStreams/rest/ports/analyze/0?to_upper_case